atroxaper/p6-LogP6/README.md

 ## Write logs in journald

-Lets imagine you want to store logs in journald service.
+Let's imagine you want to store logs in journald service.
 You can use `LogP6::Writer::Journald` module for that.
-For more information please look at writer module README.
+For more information, please look at the writer module README.
 Example of configuration:

-In `Perl 6`:
+In `Raku`:

 ```perl6
 use LogP6 :configure;